legosailor/legosailor.github.io/_posts/2021-12-15-Lego-F50-SailGp.md

 {% include figure image_path="/assets/f50/f50-jibs.png" alt="F50 jib cutouts" caption="If at first you don't succeed..." %}

-Finished model, just in time for Sydney SailGP weekend!
+Just in time for Sydney SailGP weekend, the model was finished.
+It was a lot of work but I think it turned out really well!

-{% include figure image_path="/assets/f50/f50-last.png" alt="Final F50" caption="Finished model" %}
+{% include figure image_path="/assets/f50/f50-deepetch.png" alt="Final F50" caption="Fully built Team Denmark F50 Lego model" %}

 The final model is